Robinsons (drink): History

-The company was founded in 1823 by George Robinson and Alexander Belville as Robinson and Belville Ltd, originally as a shipping and trading company but also which manufactured Patent Barley and Groats.
-As an 11-year-old Mary Ann Robinson, began to sell homemade fruit juices from her family's farm in Droylsden, Greater Manchester.
+The company was founded in 1823 by George Robinson and Alexander Belville as Robinson and Belville Ltd, originally as a shipping and trading company, but which also manufactured Patent Barley and Groats.
+As an 11-year-old, Mary Ann Robinson began to sell homemade fruit juices from her family's farm in the historic Lancashire town of Droylsden.
 George Robinson left the business in 1859 and Mary-Ann, who later married James Nichols, continued to develop the business over the next few decades.
 In 1825, Matthias Robinson, discovered the use of barley crystals and initially began producing barley water as a health drink.
 This original product quickly gained popularity and became known for its refreshing taste and purported health benefits.

 Throughout the years, Robinsons expanded its product line to include a wide variety of drinks, catering to different tastes and preferences.
 Robinsons Squash was created by Fred Robinson in the 1930s, who developed a way to make fruit squash using freshly squeezed fruit juices; its introduction to the market marked a significant milestone for the brand, as it became a household name and an iconic part of British culture.